About Health Insurance

-For families with children the thresholds are increased by $1,500 for each dependent child after the first.
-Single parents and couples with dependent children are also subject to the family thresholds.
+For families with children the thresholds are increased by $1,500 for each dependant child after the first.
+Single parents and couples with dependant children are also subject to the family thresholds.

-This table shows the rebate you’ll be eligible to receive in the 2013–2014 financial year.
+The table below shows the rebate you'll be eligible to receive from 1st April 2014.

 |Australian Government Rebate|